privacyint/website-guides/guide-steps/firefox-agent-switcher.md

 # Summary #

 When you access a website, your browser sends a string called the *User Agent*.
-This string contains your browser's name, operating system, and other technical metadata of your device, so that the website can respond to your request appropriately (e.g. showing different content if you are on mobile).
-Unfortunately, this metadata is often used by trackers to build a *fingerprint* of your system and being able to identify you throughout the web.
+This string contains your browser's name, operating system, and other technical metadata of your device.
+Unfortunately, this metadata is often used by trackers to build a *fingerprint* of your system and identify you throughout the web.

-In this guide, you'll learn how to install Random User Agent on Firefox to periodically change your browser's user agent and avoid trackers from fingerprinting you.
+In this guide, you'll learn how to install Random User Agent on Firefox to periodically change your browser's user agent and prevent trackers from fingerprinting you.

+# Body #

 ### Installation ###
 Like any other add-on, install Random User Agent by visiting the [Mozilla Firefox Add-ons